haifeng-jin/notes/notes/tech/system/compiler.md

 * If running on GPUs, the output of a deep learning compiler is PTX, something like assembly code for GPUs.
 * Deep learning compilers have both JIT and AOT kind.

+### How does a driver work?
+A driver is a program usually loaded by the operating system at start.
+It creates an abstraction of the hardware it manages.
+A program running on the CPU may call this driver through the bus, and the driver will operate the hardware and writeback the results.

+The GPU has a Nvidia driver, which contains a CUDA driver.
+They operate the GPUs.

+### How does a CUDA C++ code compile?

+It is compiled with Nvidia CUDA Compiler (NVCC) instead of gcc or g++ or clang.
+The NVCC is implemented based on LLVM.
+It would analysis the C++ code and extract out the code to run on CPU (the host code) and the code to run on GPU (the device code).
+Put them into an executable binary file, named CUDA Binary (cubin) file.
+The executable runs on the host machine, but also contains the parts to run on GPU, like the PTX.
+When runs it will call the CUDA runtime to run on GPU.

 ## Language Compiler

 ### C Compiling Process